 The basic effect of these provisions is to bar providers from reporting bad debts on an accrual accounting basis.
 Rather, some bad debts-those arising from the failure of Medicare patients to pay their deductible or coinsurance amounts-are to be treated as if the provider were on a cash basis.
-That is, the provider reports (and is then reimbursed for) such Medicare bad debts only in the accounting period when the particular account receivable actually becomes worthless.25
+That is, the provider reports (and is then reimbursed for) such Medicare bad debts only in the accounting period when the particular account receivable actually becomes worthless.19

-These provisions, like that of 42 CFR 413.89(f), ensure the proper recovery of bad debts while safeguarding against double dipping, or duplicative recoveries.
+These provisions, like that of 42 C.F.R.
+413.89(f), ensure the proper recovery of bad debts by preventing the premature claiming of debts and preventing double dipping, or duplicative recoveries.
 In addition, the period in which a bad debt is claimed can affect the amount of the bad debt to be allowed, either because of the offset of recovered debts, or the affect of certain new provisions affecting the percentage of bad debts which will be paid in a specific cost year.
-Because the Provider has not billed the State and the State had not issued RAs for these services contemporaneous with this FY 2004 cost reporting period, the bad debts cannot be demonstrated as "actually uncollectible when claimed as worthless" and that "there is no likelihood of recovery at any time in the future" and that sound business judgment has established no likelihood of recovery in the future.
-In addition, as there is a third party, the State who is responsible for coinsurance and deductibles, the Provider has not shown that it has used reasonable collection efforts As the State has a legal obligation to pay the bad debts and the claims have not been submitted for processing to the State, the elements of the bad debts regulation are not met for this cost reporting period.
-For the cost reporting period during which
+20 Because the Provider has not billed the State and the State had not issued remittance advices for these services contemporaneous with this FY 2005 cost reporting period, the bad debts cannot be demonstrated as "actually uncollectible when claimed as worthless" and that "there is no likelihood of recovery at any time in the future" and that sound business judgment has established no likelihood of recovery in the future.
+In addition, as there is a third party, the State who is responsible for coinsurance and deductibles, the Provider has not shown that it has used reasonable collection efforts as the State has a legal obligation to pay the bad debts and the claims have not been submitted for processing to the State.
+As such, the elements of the bad debt regulation are not met for this cost reporting period.
+For the cost reporting period during which contemporaneous remittance advices are received, bad debts may at that time be claimed for that cost reporting period; that is, if the criteria of 42 C.F.R.
+413.89 is otherwise met.

-25 Palms of Pasadena v.
+19 Palms of Pasadena v.
 Sullivan, 932 F.2d 982, 983 (D.C.
 1991).
 However, while Medicare reimbursement regulation requires health care providers to maintain standard financial records, it does not require the Secretary to make reimbursement determinations according to generally accepted accounting principles.

-26 See, e. g., 42 CFR 413.89(h)(2008).
+20 See, e. g., 42 C.F.R.
+413.89(h)(2008).

-27 The Medicaid and Medicare programs are authorized by different provisions of the Social Security Act and financed under different mechanisms.
+21 The Medicaid and Medicare programs are authorized by different provisions of the Social Security Act and financed under different mechanisms.
 The reasonable cost payment is made from the Medicare Trust Fund/Supplemental Medical Insurance, while Medicaid is a joint State and Federal program financed, inter alia, under State and Federal appropriations with its own separate and distinct rules and authorizations.
 Consequently, the remittance advices are critical as they document the proper payments that should be made from the respective programs.
-Moreover, a fundamental principle of the program is that payment be different program for which Medicare is the payor of last resort.
+Moreover, a fundamental principle of the program is that payment be fair to the providers, the "contributors to the Medicare trust fund" and to other patients.
+In this instance the program is reasonably balancing the accuracy of the bad debt payment, the timing of when these bad debts can and should be paid, the need to ensure the fiscal integrity of Medicare, and the fact that the providers' claims for payment can be made under two different programs for which Medicare is the payor of last resort.